List on Bids44 →

 Listing Photography

-• Screen ON: Take photos with the screen ON, displaying bright, colourful content.
-This proves the panel is working perfectly, with no dead pixels or backlight issues.
+Screen ON, Bright Content: Take photos with the TV screen ON, displaying bright, colourful content.
+This shows the screen is working perfectly and has no dead pixels or major backlight issues.
+A black screen photo in a dark room can also demonstrate minimal backlight bleed.

 Platform Choice